YunChiLeong/1st-NFT-Project/README.md

-# 1st-NFT-Project
+# Project Description
+This is my first NFT Project
-First NFT Project using Openzeppelin ERC1155 token contract, Moralis server to host metadata and finally publish on Opensea Marketplace
+I am using Openzeppelin ERC1155 token contract for the smart contract, Moralis server to host metadata and finally publish on Opensea Marketplace

+# Current Progress - Jan 23, 2020
+The smart contract code is complete.
+I implemented mint function (can only called by Owner) and burn function (can only be called by current token owner)

+The metadata data for the first 2 nft are completed.
+The json strings containing the metadata are hosted on a Moralis server.

+# Next task
+Getting test Ether from Rinkeby Ether Faucet so to publish on test Opensea server.
+ON PAUSE: Due to Rinkeby Ether Faucet not dispensing test Ether.
+I do not own any Ether myself to proceed. :(

+# Future task
+publish on Opensea Marketplace